-Notes to consolidated quarterly information -- Continued June 30, 2010 (In thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)

-7. Transactions with related parties -- Continued
+7. Transactions with related parties--Continued

+The Agreement may be terminated by either Party, upon 60 (sixty) day prior written notice to the other Party.
+In such case, all the implications set forth in the Agreement shall be observed, including the obligation to pay indemnity to Marone, in a single installment duly restated by the IGP-M/FGV rate, in an amount equivalent to the sum of installments payable until agreement expiration, should the Company decide to terminate it.
+In case Marone opts for early termination of the Agreement, no indemnity shall be payable.
 The Board of Directors, in a meeting held on July 23, 2008, approved the execution of the said Consulting Agreement.
 On January 15, 2010, an Amendment to the Consulting Agreement was executed, whereby the amount of R\$ 4,909 will be paid within the meaning of advance, representing a 30% discount on the total agreement value, which remains in full force regarding the noncompetition clause and its recorded as prepaid expense.

-- (ii) On April 2009, March and June 2010, loan agreements were entered into with administrators, for a total amount of R\$ 300, maturing on April, 2011.
-On June 30, 2010, the adjusted amount totals R\$ 252. - (iii) On May 28, 2009, a Private Loan Agreement was executed by and between Estácio Participações S.A. and Escuela de Informática S.R.L., an entity based in the City of Montevideo, Uruguay, owned by controlling member João Uchoa Cavalcanti Netto, in the amount of US\$ 1,200 thousand, equivalent to R\$ 2,340, the value of which, duly adjusted at the compensation rate agreed to thereunder, until June 30, 2010, totals R\$ 2,885.
+(ii) On April 2009, March and June 2010, Ioan agreements were entered into with administrators, for a total amount of R\$ 300, maturing on April, 2011.
+On September 30, 2010, the adjusted amount totals R\$ 252.

+(iii) On May 28, 2009, a Private Loan Agreement was executed by and between Estácio Participações S.A. and Escuela de Informática S.R.L., an entity based in the City of Montevideo, Uruguay, owned by controlling member João Uchoa Cavalcanti Netto, in the amount of US\$ 1,200 thousand, equivalent to R\$ 2,340, the value of which, duly adjusted at the compensation rate agreed to thereunder, until September 30, 2010, totals R\$ 3,018.
 The loan was intended for working capital adequacy and investments.